Victorola-coder/Javascript/readme.md

 1. You can use the `charAt()` method as well as `string[index]` to get the character at a specific index.
 2. The `.toUpperCase()` method will make the entire string uppercase
 3. `substring()` or `slice()` will return a specific portion of a string

+## GAPFUL

+A gapful number is a number of at least 3 digits that is divisible by the number formed by the first and last digit of the original number.